Models to Reduce the Harmful Consequences of Substance Use Disorder

 - Calls for the non-judgmental, non-coercive provision of services and resources to people who use drugs and the communities in which they live in order to assist them in reducing attendant harm.

 - Ensures that drug users and those with a history of drug use routinely have a real voice in the creation of programs and policies designed to serve them.

-- Affirms drugs [sic] users themselves as the primary agents of reducing the harms of their drug use, and seeks to empower users to share information and support each other in strategies which meet their actual conditions of use.
+- Affirms people who use drugs (PWUD) themselves as the primary agents of reducing the harms of their drug use, and seeks to empower PWUD to share information and support each other in strategies which meet their actual conditions of use.